CS-Outreach-Session/Cyber-Hygiene/Keystroke Injection attack/README.md

 Penetration testers use more complex scripts to explore (reconnaissance) or perform Keystroke Injection attacks to test a target's security posture.
 Use the following scripts to observe and comment on the effects of the attacks.

 ## Reconnaissance Scripts
+* In the context of cyber security, reconnaissance is the practice of covertly discovering and collecting information about a system.
+This method is often used in ethical hacking or penetration testing.

-* What kind of information about a user can you gather by executing the [duckyscript3](https://github.com/CS-Outreach-Session/Cyber-Hygiene/blob/main/duckyScript3)
+  * What kind of information about a user can you gather by executing the [duckyscript3](https://github.com/CS-Outreach-Session/Cyber-Hygiene/blob/main/duckyScript3) ?
-* What kind of infromation about a network can you gather by executing the [duckyscript4](https://github.com/CS-Outreach-Session/Cyber-Hygiene/blob/main/duckyScript4)
+  * What kind of infromation about a network can you gather by executing the [duckyscript4](https://github.com/CS-Outreach-Session/Cyber-Hygiene/blob/main/duckyScript4) ?
 ## Exploit Scripts -  Malicious code injection attack
 * A malicious code attack is a foundational tool used to carry out most cybersecurity attacks to create or exploit computer vulnerabilities.
 Hackers use this attack method to cause unwanted changes, damage, or spread malware into the computer system.
 In this exercise, you will practice executing code injection attacks by plugging a USB into a computer system.
 The script you are to run is save, thus, no need to panic.
-* What can you observe by executing the [duckyscript5](https://github.com/CS-Outreach-Session/Cyber-Hygiene/blob/main/duckyscript5-Malicious%20code%20injection%20attack)
+  * What can you observe by executing the [duckyscript5](https://github.com/CS-Outreach-Session/Cyber-Hygiene/blob/main/duckyscript5-Malicious%20code%20injection%20attack) ?